mulesoft/data-weave-io/docs/http_library_doc/HttpHeaders.md

 ### _normalizeHeaders<H <: HttpHeaders&#62;&#40;headers: H&#41;: { _?: SimpleType }_

-Normalize the name of the given `HttpHeaders` value following the `formatHeader` function rules.
+Normalize the name of the given `HttpHeaders` value following the `normalizeHeader` function rules.

 ##### Parameters